BrendaGarcez/BrendaGarcez/README.md

 - 🔭 I currently work as an IT intern
-- 🌱 Studying systems Computer Ciences(UTFPR), participating in robotics and IOT laboratory.
+- 🌱 Studying systems Computer Ciences(UTFPR), participating in robotics and<br>
+  IOT laboratory.

 ## 🌐 Socials: